rosalindfranklininstitute/okapi-em/README.md

 You can install `okapi-em` via [pip]:

-`pip install okapi-em`
+`>pip install okapi-em`

-For development mode it can be installed, clone this package then navigate to the cloned `okapi-em` folder and run:
+or using napari's plugin installation engine `Plugins->Install/Uninstall Plugins...` and filter for **Okapi-EM**.

-`pip install -e .`
+For installing in development mode , clone this package then navigate to the cloned `okapi-em` folder and run:

-This should install in any machine, however ...
+`>pip install -e .`

-Currently the FRC calculation provided by the [quoll] package which is optional because of its stringent environmemt requirements from miplib package.
-These currently are:
+Okapi-EM is a napari plugin.
+Launching napari is therefore required.

-- python 3.7
+`>napari`

-- linux OS
+and then navigate `Menu->Plugins->Okapi-EM`

-This issue will be addressed in future version.
+Note that to launch napari in older versions of python (<=3.7) you will need to use the command:

-To install okapi-em with quoll included:
+`>python -m napari`

-`pip install okapi-em[all]`
+## Computing requirements

-Note that to launch napari in python 3.7 you will need to use the command:
+Okapi-EM does not require powerful computers to run.
+None of the tools use GPU accelaration.

-`python -m napari`
+The minimum recommended RAM depends on the size of the data being used in napari.
+For a full image stack of 1Gb, it is recommended that user ensure that 3Gb of RAM is available or can be used.
+Modern OS's can extend physical RAM using `swap` memory (Linux) or cache (in Windows and also known as virtual memory), but processing can be significantly slower.

 ## Contributing